New Wave Favorites: Volume 6 Songbook

 New Wave Songbooks

-Rock out to killer selections of iconic New Wave hits from the 70s and 80s, all thoughtfully arranged for easy piano by Jennifer Eklund.
-From synth-pop jams to power ballads, this songbook's got it all including hits like: "If You Leave," "Sunglasses at Night," "Take On Me," and "We Got the Beat."
+Rock out to killer selections of iconic 80s New Wave hits, all thoughtfully arranged for intermediate piano by Jennifer Eklund.
+From synth-pop jams to power ballads, this songbook's got it all including hits like: "Hungry Like the Wolf," "My Sharona," "White Wedding," and "I Ran (So Far Away)."

 Read more